-Cantucci is the Italian name for what in America you call Biscotti.
-Although if you ask for Biscotti in any bakery or restaurant in Italy, they will look at you puzzled, waiting for more details.
+Cantucci is the Italian word for what in America you call Biscotti.
+However if you ask for Biscotti in any bakery or restaurant in Italy, they will look at you puzzled, waiting for more details.
 Biscotti is the literal translation of "cookies" in Italy.

-The traditional Cantucci have almonds and honey in the dough.
-Although nowadays you can find many more varieties: with chocolate, pistachio, orange and more.
+The traditional Cantuccini recipe, or Biscotti di Prato, has almonds and honey in the dough.
+Nowadays you can find many more varieties: chocolate, pistachio, orange, and more.
+Like this Chocolate and Orange Biscotti version.

 How to eat Cantucci